Prevent Missing Receipts in Expensify

 3. Fix 1: Turn on Scheduled Submit so nothing sits forever

 Scheduled Submit is the floor of the whole system.
 Without it, receipts and expenses pile up on an open report indefinitely, waiting for a human to click “Submit”.
-With it on, Concierge does the work for you on a schedule — and silent backlog becomes visible.
+With it on, Concierge does the work for you on a schedule — and backlog becomes easier to spot.

 How to enable it